matyix/helix/src/site/markdown/Concepts.md

     }
   }
 }
 ```

 ### State Machine and Transitions

-IdealState allows one to exactly specify the desired state of the cluster.
+The IdealState allows one to exactly specify the desired state of the cluster.
 Given an IdealState, Helix takes up the responsibility of ensuring that the cluster reaches the IdealState.
-The Helix _controller_ reads the IdealState and then commands each Participant to take appropriate actions to move from one state to another until it matches the IdealState.
-These actions are referred to as _transitions_ in Helix.
+The Helix __controller__ reads the IdealState and then commands each Participant to take appropriate actions to move from one state to another until it matches the IdealState.
+These actions are referred to as __transitions__ in Helix.

-The next logical question is:  how does the _controller_ compute the transitions required to get to IdealState?
-This is where the finite state machine concept comes in.
+The next logical question is: how does the controller compute the transitions required to get to IdealState?
+This is where the __finite state machine__ concept comes in.
 Helix allows applications to plug in a finite state machine.
 A state machine consists of the following:

-* State: Describes the role of a replica
+* __State__: Describes the role of a replica
-* Transition: An action that allows a replica to move from one state to another, thus changing its role.
+* __Transition__: An action that allows a replica to move from one state to another, thus changing its role.

 Here is an example of MasterSlave state machine:

 ```
           OFFLINE  | SLAVE  |  MASTER
          _____________________________
         |          |        |         |
 OFFLINE |   N/A    | SLAVE  | SLAVE   |